SwissCore92/comfyui-telegram-suite/README.md

 <details><summary>Send Video
 </summary>
 This Node is to send a video.

+The `video` input expects the `Filenames` outupt of the `Video Combine` node (Video Helper Suite) as input.

+The video can be sent as video, animation or file.
 </details>

 <details><summary>Send Audio
 </summary>
 This Node is to send an audio.

+The audio can be sent as audio, voice, or file.
 </details>

 <details><summary>Send Chat Action
 </summary>
 This Node is to send chat actions.

+Note: This is **no output node**.
 </details>

+There are also some experimental nodes, some nodes to edit messages and a lot of converter nodes (see [Triggers](#triggers)).

 ## Installation